ramyagreddy/codechallenge/README.md

 #Code Challenge

-* Code Challenge is a web application built in Java using Spring Boot 2.4.2 framework.
+This is a web application built in Java using Spring Boot 2.4.2 framework.
 This application provides a web API that converts a number to a Roman numeral for all integers between 0 to 3999.

 ## System Requirements